-for all stopping times \(\vartheta\in\T\).
-In particular \(U_L(0)=V_L(0)\).
-We remark that one can very well define the RHS of \eqref{UL} for any \(\vartheta\in\T\), but the key insight is that there exists a well behaved \emph{process} \(U_L=\bigl(U_L(t)\bigr)_{t\geq 0}\), which one can evaluate at any stopping time \(\vartheta\) to know the continuation value there.
-In view of the dynamic programming principle, we do need to consider continuation problems at stopping times; the latter are feasible quantities, but much richer than deterministic times.
+for all stopping times $\vartheta\in\T$.
+In particular, $U_L(0)=V_L(0)$.
+We remark that one can well define the right-hand side of \eqref{UL} for any $\vartheta\in\T$, but the key insight is that there exists a well behaved \emph{process} $U_L=(U_L(t))_{t\geq 0}$ that can be evaluated at any stopping time $\vartheta$ to know the continuation value then.
+In view of the dynamic programming principle, we also need to consider continuation problems at stopping times; the latter are feasible quantities, but much richer than deterministic times.

-Now \(U_L\) is optional and of class {\rm (D)} as well\footnote{ See \cite{Mertens72}, Th\'eor\`eme T4 for the existence and Th\'eor\`eme T5 and proof for \(U_L\) being of class {\rm (D)}. } and such supermartingales have very convenient regularity properties: There exists a Doob-Meyer decomposition\footnote{ See \cite{Mertens72}, Th\'eor\`eme T3. }
+Now $U_L$ is optional and of class {\rm (D)} as well,\footnote{ See \cite{Mertens72}, Th\'eor\`eme T4 for the existence and Th\'eor\`eme T5 and proof for $U_L$ being of class {\rm (D)}. } and such supermartingales have very convenient regularity properties: There exists a \emph{Doob-Meyer decomposition}\footnote{ See \cite{Mertens72}, Th\'eor\`eme T3. }